CONGRATULATIONS ON YOUR ENGAGEMENT, and THANK YOU for your interest in The Buzzcatz!

 Q: What do you bring in a way of a stage, power, etc?

-A: You provide the stage, the power, and any tenting needed.
+A: You provide the stage (24 x 12), the power (power drop), and any tenting needed.
 Your wedding planner will help you with all of those rental needs.
-Our contract rider calls for a 24 x 12 stage, a power drop from the venue (talk to your venue, they will know what we need when we say "power drop") a dressing room, and meals for the band.
+Click here to view our CONTRACT RIDER for our requirements.
 None of our requirements are extraordinary for the hotels or country clubs.
-If your venue is a private home or older structure, chances are good that you will need generators for proper power to the band.
+The hotels and venues will charge you upwards to $500 for a power drop, but unfortunately there is no way around it for us or for any band.
+It's required for proper power or we'll blow a fuse in the middle of your first dance.
 We always have our tech speak to the house electrician so that everything goes smoothly on the day of.

 Q: What type of music do you play?

 A: The Buzzcatz play romantic classics and smash hit party tunes from the past 60 years.
 It's a cool repertoire of horn-heavy Jazz, Blues, Swing, Soul, R&B, Funk, Classic Rock, Disco, Motown, 80's, and party classics - the stuff that your guests grew up on.
-All tunes are strategically placed throughout the night for maximum effect.
-We are primarily a nostalgia act, and our DJ covers the current Top 40 music and any other requests that you may have.
-We've found that we are at our best when we stay in our lane and stick to the songs that our band excels at, and we play lots of cool stuff.
-If you're looking for a hip-hop or "Top 40" band, that's not us.
-We are happy to refer you to our friends who do that sort of thing.
+Our DJ covers the more current music and any other requests that you may have.

 Q: Is your pricing based hourly and do you charge more for some venues?